BIM2TWIN-Team/DTP-fixes/README.md

 The code was extracted from the internal code of WP3.

 > **Warning**
-> This script modified multiple nodes in the graph.
+> This script modifies multiple nodes in the graph.

 Clone the repo with